zDragonLORD1010/Secure-System-Development-/lab4/lab4_Report_Egor_Valikov.md

 1. Employs `ffuf` for fuzzing the DVWA web application hosted locally.

-2. Tests different file extensions for the index page by appending each extension from the wordlist to "index"
+2. Tests different file extensions for the index page by appending each extension from the `web-extensions.txt` list to "index".

 3. Displays which extensions produce successful responses.